 As many businesses experienced, 2020 was a departure from business-as-usual in so many ways.
-There were challenges, opportunities, and our industry overall changed.
+Time to review the year by looking at the challenges, opportunities, and how our industry overall has changed.

-Here are a few of the memorable experiences from the year Covid-19 dominated:
+Here are a few of the memorable experiences from the year Coronavirus dominated:

 We Worked from Home

 Given that FINSYNC’s cash flow management platform has always lived in the cloud and our clientele interacts with us via connected devices, we were lucky to not have to rethink client interactions as much as more brick-and-mortar-oriented companies had to.